Chiang Mai Zoo tickets & tours | Price comparison

 Check promotion days before travel

-If you care about value, check current campaign posts from Chiang Mai Zoo shortly before your visit date.
-The zoo regularly runs holiday promotions, discount windows, and occasional free-entry periods for specific groups.
+If you care about value, check Chiang Mai Zoo promotions shortly before your visit date.
+Holiday promotions, discount windows, and occasional free-entry periods for specific groups can change what you pay.
 This two-minute check can cut costs and queue stress at the gate.

 6